-Ignatius Critical Editions are available for many great works of literature, including two collections of poetry.
-These literary works are included within the traditional list of Great Books of the Western World.
-These Ignatius Critical Editions include the unabridged text of each work with footnotes that explain historical, cultural, and biblical references as well as other footnotes that give the definitions of unfamiliar terms.
-As of June 2021, the following Ignatius Critical Editions are available, and there are study guides for most but not all of them.
+The Ignatius Critical Editions are available for many great works of literature, including two collections of poetry, all of which are included within the traditional list of Great Books of the Western World.
+The Ignatius Critical Editions include the unabridged text of each work with (added) footnotes that explain historical, cultural, and biblical references as well as other footnotes that give the definitions of unfamiliar terms.
+As of June 2021, the following Ignatius Critical Editions are available, and there are study guides for most of them.

 - The Confessions